The Right to Safe Mobility

 Largely as a result of this relative inattention to vulnerable road users, Canada is in an abysmal 28th place in global road safety rankings, with more than 1800 deaths and some 160,000 injuries on our roads every year.
 We have twice the number of per capita traffic deaths as countries like Sweden, Denmark and the Netherlands.
 The comparison becomes even more troubling when one considers that those places have far higher rates of active mobility, including vast numbers of seniors and children getting around under their own steam.

 The good news is that if we want safe, resilient, healthy communities we can demand that our leaders implement the safe systems approach that has made the bike-friendly Netherlands into the country with the world’s happiest drivers.
-But before getting to those best practices, it might be helpful to see where we went wrong.
+But before getting to those best practices, let’s take a minute to consider where we went wrong.

 The 20th Century safety paradigm